If you've been waiting for your sign, this is it.

 - Contact Information

-The On-Ramp Creative Entrepreneur Accelerator program includes a three-day intensive entrepreneurship and community engagement workshop and up to $2,000 to put the lessons into action.
+The On-Ramp Creative Entrepreneur Accelerator program includes a three-day intensive entrepreneurship and community engagement workshop and the chance to apply for up to $2,000 to put the lessons into action.
 Cohorts become incredible networks of support and collaboration.
 Don't be surprised if you leave feeling like you've just met your long-lost family.
 Read more stories about the On-Ramp community in the "Meet the Cohorts" tab.

 The program and workshop were designed by Elaine Grogan Luttrull of Minerva Financial Arts and teaches entrepreneurship to artists and creative professionals by focusing on a portfolio career, a community-engaged artistic practice, and key business concepts, including: